 The information submitted by any party may need to be verified by the Investigating Officers in order for the Commission to take such information into consideration.
 The Commission may verify the information at the premises of the party submitting the information, within a short period after the submission of the information to the Commission.
 Parties should therefore ensure that the information submitted will subsequently be available for verification.
-It is planned to do the verification of the information submitted by the exporters within three to five weeks subsequent to submission of the information.
-This period will only be extended if it is not feasible for the Commission to do it within this time period or upon good cause shown, and with the prior written consent of the Commission, which should be requested at the time of the submission.
+It is planned to do the verification of the information submitted by the exporters within three to five weeks subsequent to submission to do it within this time period or upon good cause shown, and with the prior written consent of the Commission, which should be requested at the time of the submission.
 It should be noted that unavailability of, or inconvenience to consultants will not be considered to be good cause.